 Last, take note of your available backroom.
 Backroom refers to the space between the garage door opening and the rear wall of the garage itself.
-At minimum, you should have a distance equal to the height of the door plus an additional one and a half feet.
+At a minimum, you should have a distance equal to the height of the door plus an additional one and a half feet.

 Choosing Your Door: Step-by-Step

 Now that you know the basics about garage door designs, styles, and builds, it’s time to decide which garage door is right for you.
-If you can’t decide, we recommend asking your local garage door retailer or contact our team at Smart Doors if you live in the Toronto area.
+If you can’t decide, we recommend asking your local garage door retailer or contacting our team at Smart Doors if you live in the Toronto area.
 To help walk you through the process, we put together this quick guide for you to follow.

 What Size Do I Need?

 When purchasing a new set of custom garage doors, your first consideration is sizing.
-In most cases, a single car garage door will measure 8-9 feet in width and 7-8 feet in height.
+In most cases, a single-car garage door will measure 8-9 feet in width and 7-8 feet in height.
 By contrast, double-wide garages will typically measure 16 feet wide and 7-8 feet tall.
 If your garage is a non-standard size, simply inquire with your local installer or retailer about sizing for custom garage doors.

 What’s My Budget?

-If you want a garage door at the lowest price point possible, without installation, you will likely purchase a single car composite-made garage door without insulation.
+If you want a garage door at the lowest price point possible, without installation, you will likely purchase a single-car composite-made garage door without insulation.
 If your garage door will be rarely used, or if you live in a mild temperature environment, this may be the most appropriate option for you.

-Homeowners looking to add value to their homes and bolster their curb appeal should invest in carriage house or contemporary garage doors featuring a raised panel design.
+Homeowners looking to add value to their homes and bolster their curb appeal should invest in carriage houses or contemporary garage doors featuring a raised panel design.
 For a time-honored appearance, wood garage doors are the material of choice.
 However, you can expect to pay several times more than you would for a basic composite single-car door.

 What Style Should I Choose?